Grani: Modern influence

 In Wagner's Ring cycle of operas the name (as "Grane") is given to Brünnhilde's horse.

+In Henrik Ibsen's play Peer Gynt, Peer rides an imaginary sled drawn by a horse called "Grane" to soothe his mother Aase on her deathbed, claiming they are going to meet St. Peter.

 In Digimon Tamers, Grani was the name of the refitted 'Ark', which was used as a steed by Gallantmon late in the series.
 It was directly stated in episode 47 that it was named by its creators after Siegfried's horse, Grani.
 Grani would later be used to upgrade Gallantmon into his Crimson Mode during the finale of the series and in one of the theatrical movies.

 Grani also forms the theoretical Old Norse root of the etymology of the island of Guernsey via Anglo-Norman, from "Granis" (Grani's) + "ey" (dialectical term for "little island"); although it is probable that this was from a Viking's personal name rather than a direct appellation to the divine horse.

 In Fire Emblem Heroes, Grani's Shield is a skill that protects cavalry units against bonus damage from enemies who have anti-cavalry weapons.

 In Final Fantasy XIV, Grani is a mount available to players that pre-ordered the Shadowbringers expansion.
 It is described in-game as a "heroic steed from a realm not your own."

 In Arknights, Grani is a character based on a horse-inspired race.

+In Granblue Fantasy, Grani can be fought as a raid boss and be obtained as a summon.